-We have audited the accompanying combined balance sheet of the Rhode Island Refunding Bond Authority (the Authority), a component unit of the State of Rhode Island and Providence Plantations, as of June 30, 2000, and the related combined statements of revenues, expenses and changes in fund equity and cash flows for the year then ended.
+We have audited the accompanying combined balance sheet of the Rhode Island Refunding Bond Authority (the Authority), a component unit of the State of Rhode Island and Providence Plantations, as of June 30, 2001, and the related combined statements of revenues, expenses and changes in fund equity and cash flows for the year then ended.
 These financial statements are the responsibility of the Authority's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.

-We conducted our audit in accordance with generally accepted auditing standards and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audit provides a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Authority as of June 30, 2000, and the results of its operations and its cash flows for the year then ended in conformity with generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Authority as of June 30, 2001, and the results of its operations and its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.